Levminer/authme/README.md

 ## Features

--   🔒 Secure by design: Your codes is secured by AES 256bit encryption with your own password.
+-   🔒 Secure by design: Your codes are secured by AES 256bit encryption with your own password.
 -   🔑 Import codes: Import form any 2FA TOTP QR code or import directly from Google Authenticator.
--   ⌨️ Many shortcuts: Easily open Authme with custom shortcuts and the app will start with your system for quick and easy access.
+-   ⌨️ Many shortcuts: Easily open Authme with custom shortcuts.
+The app will start with your system for quick and easy access.
 -   📡 Completely offline: You own your data, internet is only required for updates.
 -   💻 Privacy in mind: Authme is hidden from video capture and screenshots.
 -   📃 Easy export and backup: You can export your 2FA codes anytime and you can create a backup of your codes very easily.